konklone/sinatra-webfinger/README.md

 ### Using sinatra-webfinger

-`sinatra-webfinger` a small Sinatra plugin optimized for single users, where you own your domain name, and you want to attach information to your email address.
+**sinatra-webfinger** is a small Sinatra plugin optimized for single users, where you own your domain name, and you want to attach information to your email address.

 Install it: